 Is It Safe to Eat Seaweed While Pregnant?

 Each species of seaweed are used in different dishes.
-For example, you may be familiar with sushi which is made from a green seaweed called Nori.
+For example, you may be familiar with sushi, which is made from a dark green seaweed called Nori.
 Miso Soup is made from the brown seaweed called Wakame.

 As a side note; for those times when you have a craving for something chocolatey and sweet, there’s an amazing Vegan Chocolate Mousse which I make with seaweed (Irish Sea Moss) gel in it.